EduardoSimioni/burguer-api/README.md

 This project is an application that records the orders of a hamburger shop.

-It has six routes, one of the put type that shows the list of all requests, and the other of the get type that returns a specific request by id.
+It has six routes, one of the get type that shows the list of all requests, and the other of the get type that returns a specific request by id.
 It has a post type that registers the order, with the customer's name, the price, and creates a specific id and adds the status "in preparation".
 A put-type route that alters the request data by sending the new ones through the request body.
 One of the delete type that deletes the order with the sent id.